Panzah-Nexus/Brain_Vibe/README.md

 ### Core Components
 #### Integration with Code Generation / Editing Tools

 The system should capture user prompts and AI responses.
-Ideally, it ties into a version control layer (e.g., Git).
-After each generated chunk of code, the system detects “what changed” in the codebase.
-The system must parse or store these changes (diffs) in a structured manner.
+Currently, it works using our CLI tool which is based around a "shadow GIT", setting up local tracking through utilisation of a "project-id" on our user frontend when the user creates a new project.
+After each generated chunk of code, the system detects “what changed” in the codebase through Git diffs.
+The system then prepares these Git diffs for parsing.

 #### Topic Extraction & Dependency Analysis